madanyc/workfront-learn.en/help/issue-management-program/managing-issues/report-on-issues.md

 ---
 title: Report on Issues in Workfront
 description: Learn how to centralize issues by creating a report in Adobe Workfront.
 kt: 10072
+exl-id: c7d76d7f-46be-40a7-99f8-5e83dc708d34
 ---
 # Report on issues

 ## Centralize issues by creating a report